samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Messages/PartsOfAMessage.md

     ```
     HTTP/<major>.<minor>
     ```
-3. where major and minor both are integers.
+3. major and minor both are integers.

 #### status-code
 1. A three-digit number describing what happened during the request.